Alex Pella

 Alex Pella (born 2 November 1972) is a Spanish yachtsman.
-In 2014 he became the first and only Spanish to win a transoceanic single-handed race, the Route du Rhum.
-Alex Pella made history once again, on the 26th of January 2017, when he broke, with the rest of the team, the absolute round-the-world speed sailing record, known as the Jules Verne Trophy., aboard the sophisticated maxi-multihull IDEC 3.
+In 2014 he became the first Spaniard to win a transoceanic single-handed race, the Route du Rhum.
+Alex Pella made history once again, on 26 January 2017, when he broke, with the rest of the team, the absolute round-the-world speed sailing record, known as the Jules Verne Trophy, aboard the sophisticated maxi-multihull IDEC 3.
 They circumnavigated the planet in 40 days, 23 hours, 30 minutes and 30 seconds.

 Early life

 Alex was born in Barcelona on 2 November 1972, within a nautical environment and a sailing family.
 Second of four brothers, who have all made boats and sailing their profession, he began to sail as a very young boy aboard his family’s yacht.
 To date, Alex has sailed on all kinds of racing boats, from the light Mini Transat 6.50 to the most sophisticated Maxi-Trimarans.

 Alex has been a professional sailor for over 15 years, in which he has completed more than 150.000 nautical miles.
 He discovered his passion for offshore single-handed sailing at the end of the 1990s while preparing two Spanish boats for the Solitaire du Figaro.

 In his first internationally renowned race -the Mini Transat 6.50 - Alex Pella obtained the best classifications in history for a non-French skipper.
 He was third in 2003 and second in 2005, winning the long leg from the Canary Islands to Brazil.

 He thus became the first and only Spanish to win a leg in a transoceanic solo race.